omarfathy7/trainite/trainite/templates/components/datasets/ultrachat_200k.md

 # UltraChat 200k dataset

-This built-in dataset loads the UltraChat 200k dataset from Hugging Face Datasets and applies a multi-turn conversation transform for causal language-modeling.
+This built-in dataset loads the ['HuggingFaceH4/ultrachat_200k'](https://huggingface.co/datasets/HuggingFaceH4/ultrachat_200k) dataset from Hugging Face and applies a multi-turn conversation transform for causal language-modeling.

 ## Configure the dataset